Orfium/toolbox/documentation/docs/modules/Authentication/authentication.md

 Being part of the Orfium One suite has it's benefits but it comes [with great responsibilities](https://www.youtube.com/watch?v=guuYU74wU70).

-In order for a project to be integrated to the Orfium One suite of applications it **MUST** be using the Orfium SSO that is provided here.
+In order for a project to be integrated into the Orfium One suite of applications it **MUST** use the Orfium One SSO that is provided here.

-It's in essence the Auth0 library for react but since this might change, we decided it's better to abstract it and provide it from the toolbox.
+In essence, it's the Auth0 library for react, but since this might change in the future, we decided it's better to abstract it and provide it from the toolbox library.

-Mainly Authentication is responsible for passing `Authorization` token on [Request](/docs/modules/Request/) and provide the [TopBar](/docs/modules/Authentication/TopBar) with all the necessary information like user and organizations.
+Authentication is mainly responsible for passing the `Authorization` token in [Request](/docs/modules/Request/) and provide the [TopBar](/docs/modules/Authentication/TopBar) with all the necessary information, like the user and the available organizations.

 ## Integration

-It's fairly easy to integrate with the Orfium One SSO using the Authentication.
-We cover this in 5 simple steps.
+It's fairly easy to integrate the Orfium One SSO using the Authentication.
+We will cover this in 5 simple steps.

 ### 1. Set up environment variables.

-Ask <insert name of team/person responsible for SSO, maybe like core team or something> to provide you with the client id and domain that is created through the auth0 applications page for your application.
+Ask <insert name of team/person responsible for SSO, maybe like core team or something> to provide you with the client id and domain, that is created through the auth0 applications page, for your application.
 These will be different for each environment.

-On the application created the team/person responsible needs to define `Allowed Callback URLs`, `Allowed Logout URLs` and `Allowed Web Origins` for your local and live urls.
+On the created application, the team/person responsible needs to define `Allowed Callback URLs`, `Allowed Logout URLs` and `Allowed Web Origins` for your local and live urls.
-Also they need to also define connections on the organization otherwise the application will have constant redirects.
+They need to also define connections in the organization otherwise the application will have constant redirects.

-You need to add these locally to a `.env` file that's ignored in order for you to develop with the authentication enabled and add the staging and production ones to Heroku or AWS depending on what you use.
+You need to add these locally to a `.env` file that's ignored in Version Control, in order for you to develop with the authentication enabled, adding the staging and production ones directly to Heroku or AWS, depending on what you use.

 ```title=".env"
 REACT_APP_CLIENT_ID=<ClientId>